Erin Ambrose: NCAA

 On January 16, 2012, it was announced that Ambrose committed to join the Clarkson Golden Knights women's ice hockey program in autumn 2012.
 Ambrose was the leading rookie scorer among all defenders in the NCAA, recording 36 points.
 Her 30 assists were a program record, while her 1.06 points per game made her one of only three blueliners in NCAA points to average at least one point per game.

 To begin her sophomore season, Ambrose amassed five and four-point performances, including hat tricks in consecutive games.
 Such performances took place against the RIT Tigers and St. Lawrence Skating Saints.
-She would finish said season as the co-winner of ECAC Hockey's Best Defensive Defenseman Award.
+She finished the season as the co-winner of ECAC Hockey's Best Defensive Defenseman Award.

-Serving as an assistant captain in her junior and senior seasons, the junior season would be highlighted by recording the 100th point of her career with the Golden Knights.
+Serving as an assistant captain in her junior and senior seasons, the junior season was highlighted by recording the 100th point of her career with the Golden Knights.
 Becoming the ninth player in program history to reach the century club, she achieved the feat on January 10, 2015, scoring a goal in a 1–1 draw versus conference rival Cornell.

 In her senior season, she missed the first nine games due to injury.
-Despite the setback, she would log 28 points on the strength of 21 assists.
-The last goal of her NCAA career was scored on March 5, 2016, against the Colgate Raiders.
-She would also record two assists in the game for a three-point performance.
-In the previous game (a February 27 tilt with the Cornell Big Red), Ambrose would record four assists, her best offensive output for the season.
+Despite the setback, she logged 28 points on the strength of 21 assists.
+She scored the last goal of her NCAA career on March 5, 2016, against the Colgate Raiders.
+She also recorded two assists in the game for a three-point performance.
+In the previous game (a February 27 tilt with the Cornell Big Red), Ambrose recorded four assists, her best offensive output for the season.

 NWHL

-In the 2015 NWHL Draft, she was selected by the New York Riveters.
+In the 2015 NWHL Draft, she was selected by the New York Riveters, but never played a game in the league.

 CWHL

 After being released from Hockey Canada's Centralization camp, Ambrose was traded from the Toronto Furies to Les Canadiennes de Montreal.
 Taking place on December 13, 2017, the Furies received first, and third-round picks in the 2018 CWHL Draft, a first-round pick from the 2019 CWHL Draft, plus a third-round pick from the 2020 CWHL Draft.

 Making her debut with Les Canadiennes on December 16, she recorded a pair of assists, including an assist on the overtime winner by Kayla Tutino, a 5–4 win versus the Markham Thunder.

-With Les Canadiennes, Ambrose would make appear in the 2019 Clarkson Cup, challenging the Calgary Inferno.
-Ambrose would gain an assist in the game, a 5–2 loss to Calgary.
+With Les Canadiennes, Ambrose appeared in the 2019 Clarkson Cup, challenging the Calgary Inferno.
+Ambrose gained an assist in the game, a 5–2 loss to Calgary.